What are the Parts of a Beehive Called?

 Less disturbance to the bees appealed to beekeepers and the Langstroth Hive quickly gained popularity.
 It is still the most popular design in use today.

-Components of the Langstroth hive include:
+Parts of the Langstroth beehive include:

 a bottom board,